rafaeljusto/shelter/README.md

 deploying
 =========

-To deploy the project you will need one of the programs bellow, depending on the operational system that you choose.
+To deploy the project you will need one or more programs bellow, depending on the operational system that you choose, and if you want a CI enviroment.

 * FPM - https://github.com/jordansissel/fpm (Debian packages)
 * Termbox - https://github.com/nsf/termbox-go (Debian packages)